 Prostate-specific antigen, or PSA, is a protein produced by normal, as well as malignant, cells of the prostate gland.
-The PSA test measures the level of PSA in a man’s blood.
+The PSA test measures the level of PSA in the blood.
 For this test, a blood sample is sent to a laboratory for analysis.
 The results are usually reported as nanograms of PSA per milliliter (ng/mL) of blood.

-In addition to prostate cancer, a number of benign (not cancerous) conditions can cause a man’s PSA level to rise.
-The most frequent benign prostate conditions that cause an elevation in PSA level are prostatitis (inflammation of the prostate) and benign prostatic hyperplasia (BPH) (enlargement of the prostate).
-There is no evidence that prostatitis or BPH leads to prostate cancer, but it is possible for a man to have one or both of these conditions and to develop prostate cancer as well.
+In addition to prostate cancer, several benign (not cancerous) conditions can cause a person’s PSA level to rise, particularly prostatitis (inflammation of the prostate) and benign prostatic hyperplasia (BPH) (enlargement of the prostate).
+There is no evidence that either condition leads to prostate cancer, but someone can have one or both of these conditions and develop prostate cancer as well.

 Is the PSA test recommended for prostate cancer screening?

-Currently, Medicare provides coverage for an annual PSA test for all Medicare-eligible men age 50 and older.
+Currently, Medicare provides coverage for an annual PSA test for all Medicare-eligible individuals ages 50 and older.
 Many private insurers cover PSA screening as well.

 What is a normal PSA test result?

-What if a screening test shows an elevated PSA level?
+What is done if a screening test shows an elevated PSA level?

-If a man who has no symptoms of prostate cancer chooses to undergo prostate cancer screening and is found to have an elevated PSA level, the doctor may recommend another PSA test to confirm the original finding.
-If the PSA level is still high, the doctor may recommend that the man continue with PSA tests and DREs at regular intervals to watch for any changes over time (also called observation or watchful waiting).
+If someone who has no symptoms of prostate cancer chooses to undergo prostate cancer screening and is found to have an elevated PSA level, the doctor may recommend another PSA test to confirm the original finding.
+If the PSA level is still high, the doctor may recommend that the person continue with PSA tests and digital rectal exams (DREs) at regular intervals to watch for any changes over time (also called observation or watchful waiting).

-If a man’s PSA level continues to rise or if a suspicious lump is detected during a DRE, the doctor may recommend additional tests to determine the nature of the problem.
-A urine test may be recommended to check for a urinary tract infection.
-The doctor may also recommend imaging tests, such as a transrectal ultrasound, x-rays, or cystoscopy.
+If the PSA level continues to rise or a suspicious lump is detected during a DRE, the doctor may recommend additional tests to determine the nature of the problem.
+These may include imaging tests, such as magnetic resonance imaging (MRI) or high-resolution micro-ultrasound.

 Alternatively, the doctor may recommend a prostate biopsy.
 During this procedure, multiple samples of prostate tissue are collected by inserting hollow needles into the prostate and then withdrawing them.
-Most often, the needles are inserted through the wall of the rectum (transrectal biopsy); however, the needles may also be inserted through the skin between the scrotum and the anus (transperineal biopsy).
+The biopsy needle may be inserted through the wall of the rectum (transrectal biopsy) or through the perineum (transperineal biopsy).
 A pathologist then examines the collected tissue under a microscope.
-Although both biopsy techniques are guided by ultrasound imaging so the doctor can view the prostate during the biopsy, but ultrasound cannot be used alone to diagnose prostate cancer.
+Although both biopsy techniques are guided by ultrasound imaging so the doctor can view the prostate during the biopsy procedure, ultrasound cannot be used alone to diagnose prostate cancer.
 An MRI-guided biopsy may be performed for patients with suspicious areas seen on MRI.

 What are some of the limitations and potential harms of the PSA test for prostate cancer screening?

 Detecting prostate cancer early may not reduce the chance of dying from prostate cancer.
-When used in screening, the PSA test can help detect small tumors that do not cause symptoms.
-Finding a small tumor, however, may not necessarily reduce a man’s chance of dying from prostate cancer.
-Some tumors found through PSA testing grow so slowly that they are unlikely to threaten a man’s life.
-Detecting tumors that are not life threatening is called “overdiagnosis,” and treating these tumors is called “overtreatment.”
+When used in screening, the PSA test can help detect small tumors.
+Having a small tumor found and treated may not, however, reduce the chance of dying from prostate cancer.
+That is because many tumors found through PSA testing grow so slowly that they are unlikely to be life threatening.
+Detecting such tumors is called “overdiagnosis,” and treating them is called “overtreatment.”

-In addition, finding cancer early may not help a man who has a fast-growing or aggressive tumor that may have spread to other parts of the body before being detected.
+In addition, finding cancer early may not help someone who has a fast-growing or aggressive prostate tumor that may have spread to other parts of the body before being detected.

-The PSA test may give false-positive or false-negative results.
-A false-positive test result occurs when a man’s PSA level is elevated but no cancer is actually present.
-A false-positive test result may create anxiety for a man and his family and lead to additional medical procedures, such as a prostate biopsy, that can be harmful.
+The PSA test may give false-positive results.
+A false-positive test result occurs when the PSA level is elevated but no cancer is actually present.
+A false-positive test result may create anxiety and lead to additional medical procedures, such as a prostate biopsy, that can be harmful.
 Possible side effects of biopsies include serious infections, pain, and bleeding.

-Most men with an elevated PSA level turn out not to have prostate cancer; only about 25 percent of men who have a prostate biopsy due to an elevated PSA level actually have prostate cancer when a biopsy is done (2).
+False-positive test results are common with PSA screening; only about 25% of people who have a prostate biopsy due to an elevated PSA level are found to have prostate cancer when a biopsy is done (2).

-Several randomized trials of prostate cancer screening have been carried out.
+Several large, randomized trials of prostate cancer screening have been carried out.
 One of the largest is the Prostate, Lung, Colorectal, and Ovarian (PLCO) Cancer Screening Trial, which NCI conducted to determine whether certain screening tests can help reduce the numbers of deaths from several common cancers.
-In the prostate portion of the trial, the PSA test and DRE were evaluated for their ability to decrease a man’s chances of dying from prostate cancer.
+In the prostate portion of the trial, the PSA test and digital rectal exam were evaluated for their ability to decrease a man’s chances of dying from prostate cancer.

-The United States Preventive Services Task Force has analyzed the data from the PLCO, ERSPC, and other trials and estimated that, for every 1,000 men ages 55 to 69 years who are screened every 1 to 4 years for a decade (5):
+The United States Preventive Services Task Force has estimated that, for every 1,000 men ages 55 to 69 years who are screened for 13 years (9):

 How is the PSA test used in men who have been treated for prostate cancer?

-The PSA test is used to monitor patients who have a history of prostate cancer to see if their cancer has recurred (come back).
+The PSA test is used to monitor men after surgery or radiation therapy for prostate cancer to see if their cancer has recurred (come back).
 If a man’s PSA level begins to rise after prostate cancer treatment, it may be the first sign of a recurrence.
 Such a “biochemical relapse” typically appears months or years before the recurrence causes symptoms.

-However, a single elevated PSA measurement in a patient who has a history of prostate cancer does not always mean that the cancer has come back.
-A man who has been treated for prostate cancer should discuss an elevated PSA level with his doctor.
+However, a single elevated PSA measurement in someone who has a history of prostate cancer does not always mean that the cancer has come back.
+Someone who has been treated for prostate cancer should discuss an elevated PSA level with their doctor.
 The doctor may recommend repeating the PSA test or performing other tests to check for evidence of a recurrence.
 The doctor may look for a trend of rising PSA level over time rather than a single elevated PSA level.

 How are researchers trying to improve the PSA test?

 Scientists are investigating ways to improve the PSA test to give doctors the ability to better distinguish cancerous from benign conditions and slow-growing cancers from fast-growing, potentially lethal cancers.
 And other potential biomarkers of prostate cancer are being investigated.
 None of these tests has been proven to decrease the risk of death from prostate cancer.
-Some of the methods being studied include:
+Some of the methods being studied include

 - Free versus total PSA.
 The amount of PSA in the blood that is “free” (not bound to other proteins) divided by the total amount of PSA (free plus bound) is denoted as the proportion of free PSA.
 Some evidence suggests that a lower proportion of free PSA may be associated with more aggressive cancer.

-- PSA density of the transition zone.
-The blood level of PSA divided by the volume of the transition zone of the prostate.
-The transition zone is the interior part of the prostate that surrounds the urethra.
+- PSA density.
+The blood level of PSA divided by the volume of the prostate gland.
 Some evidence suggests that this measure may be more accurate at detecting prostate cancer than the standard PSA test.

 - Pro-PSA.
 Pro-PSA refers to several different inactive precursors of PSA.
 There is some evidence that pro-PSA is more strongly associated with prostate cancer than with BPH.
-One recently approved test combines measurement of a form of pro-PSA called [-2]proPSA with measurements of PSA and free PSA into a mathematical formula called the Prostate Health Index.
-The resulting “phi score” calculated from this formula can be used to help a man with a PSA level of between 4 and 10 ng/mL decide whether he should have a biopsy.
+One blood test combines the measurement of a form of pro-PSA called [-2]proPSA with measurements of PSA and free PSA into a mathematical formula called the Prostate Health Index.
+The resulting “phi score” calculated from this formula can be used to help a man with a PSA level between 4 and 10 ng/mL decide whether he should have a biopsy.